mdonoughe/sbz-switch/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
     apply           applies a saved configuration
     dump            prints out the current configuration
-    help     Prints this message or the help of the given subcommand(s) set      sets specific parameters
+    help            Prints this message or the help of the given subcommand(s) list-devices    prints out the names and IDs of available devices set             sets specific parameters
 ```

 ### Set